 Playlists.
 The key here is, again, to minimize the possibility for distraction.
 If music helps you to write, spend an afternoon creating a playlist, order the songs in a way that evokes the mood of your novel or follows your protagonist’s arc, and stick with it.
 Build a habit of listening to the same songs in the same order every time you write.
 I adopted this practice while writing my first novel, and after a few weeks, hearing the first few chords of the first song triggered a more focused writing mindset.

 Location.
 If you can, dedicate a time and space to writing on a regular basis.
 Pick a spot on the couch and sit there every time you write.
 Don your writing cap.
 Sit on your bed and lean against the wall.
 If you can do something about your writing routine in the same way every time, be it time, place, or (ideally) both, those associations will start to work in your favor, prompting your mind to be ready for writing right away.

 Hopefully, you’re noticing a trend here: consistency.
 Establishing routines around writing teaches you to slide into the proper headspace like a favorite t-shirt, faded and familiar.
 It might be a painful slog at first, but I can promise you: your future self will thank you.

 Do you have any writing routines that help you to write consistently?

-Gabrielle de Waal has loved stories for as long as she can remember.
+Gabrielle Schwabauer de Waal has loved stories for as long as she can remember.
 (The Lord of the Rings holds the top spot, as it has for fifteen years running.)
 She likes reading books, playing video games, eating blueberry pancakes, looking at pictures of borzoi, and having already written today.